 - It stays on your credit report for up to a decade.

-This is called a reorganization bankruptcy since you can arrange a repayment plan and keep your property as long as you stay current on the terms of your plan.
+This is a reorganization bankruptcy.
+Hence, you can arrange a repayment plan and keep your property as long as you stay current on the terms of your plan.

 - It’s a longer process with bankruptcy cases taking three to five years to close.